tkm3d1a/cs5324_s24_class_project/README.md

 - /api/posts
   - POST / - Creates a new post and associated Notification.
     - Requires a `Post` object on the request body.
-  - GET / - Gets a list of posts for the requesting user.
+  - GET /api/posts?userId retrievs all posts created by the user.
-    - Requires a user id as a request parameter.
+    - Needs a valid userID that exists in the DB otherwise throws a NotFoundException
-  - DELETE /{id} - Deletes a selected post.
+  - DELETE /api/posts/{postID} delets a post.
-    - Requires a post id as a request parameter.
+    - postID must be a valid UUID string but its not necessary for post with that postID to exit, returns 200 OK regardless.
-  - PATCH / - Updates an existing post.
+  - PATCH / updates the post and returns the updated post.
-    - Requires a `Post` on the request body.
+    - Needs a valid postID on the request body that exists in the DB otherwise throws a NotFoundException
-  - GET /populate - Populates the database with sample posts.
+  - GET /api/posts/populate can be used to populate the DB with a user with 2 posts.
+The response has the post details with postID and userID which can be used to test the get, delete and patch methods.
   - POST /populate/approved - Populates the database with sample approved posts.
     - Requires a desired post count as a request parameter.
   - GET /all - Returns all posts sorted on the created at attribute.